4-hydroxymandelate oxidase

-Thus, the two substrates of this enzyme are (S)-2-hydroxy-2-(4-hydroxyphenyl)acetate and O_{2}, whereas its 3 products are 4-hydroxybenzaldehyde, CO_{2}, and H_{2}O_{2}.
+The two substrates of this enzyme are (S)-4-Hydroxymandelic acid and oxygen.
+Its products are 4-hydroxybenzaldehyde, carbon dioxide, and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is (S)-2-hydroxy-2-(4-hydroxyphenyl)acetate:oxygen 1-oxidoreductase.
 This enzyme is also called L-4-hydroxymandelate oxidase (decarboxylating).
 It has 2 cofactors: FAD, and Manganese.